Pylons/waitress/docs/index.rst

 Known Issues
 ------------

-- Does not support SSL natively.
+- Does not support TLS natively.

 Support and Development
 -----------------------